-How To Understand Gerrymandering And Why It’s Important.
+How To Understand Suppression And Why It’s Important.

 Gerrymandering, a term that sounds almost whimsical, has great and often controversial implications in the world of politics.
 Voter Suppression refers to the manipulation of electoral district boundaries to favor one party or class.